Updated on July 19, 2023

 The founding principle of attending boarding schools is to send girls away to reside and study away from home, usually in another state or country, to further their education.

-Unlike typical public and private schools, girls who attend a boarding facility are taught discipline, independence, and proper social skills.
+Unlike typical public and private schools, girls who attend boarding facilities are taught discipline, independence, and proper social skills.
 In addition, all Girls Boarding Schools with a college-prep focus can give girls the chance to experience a college-like structure before attending a university.

 Pros and Cons of Boarding School